Two generalisations of Leighton's Theorem: Graph of objects version

-\item As in the previous proofs, we now define an action of $\Gamma$ on a set of edge-related things, and show that it respects some notion of edge inversion.
+\item As for the original Leighton's Theorem, we now define an action of $\calS$ on a set of edge-related things, and show that it respects some notion of edge inversion.
 Define a finite set